POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

-    more_mesh              workaround      it modifies the remeshing and allows for more cells in MESA conv_bdy_weight        caution         it disabled the convective_bdy_weight where this caused segmentation faults (this avoids a bug in the old MESA version r11701) dedt_energy_eqn        caution         it enables MESA's dedt-form of the energy equation for numerical stability during superthermal mass transfer
+    more_mesh              workaround      it modifies the remeshing and allows for more cells in MESA conv_bdy_weight        caution         it disabled the convective_bdy_weight where this caused segmentation faults (this avoids a bug in the old MESA version r11701) dedt_energy_eqn        caution         it enables MESA's dedt-form of the energy equation for numerical stability during superthermal mass transfer dedt_force_mltpp       caution         it enables MESA's dedt-form of the energy equation and near TAHeMS sets MLT++ to default value, but forced everywhere (no Pgas/P, Ledd/L limit) to help stripped He star pulsations
     =====================  ==============  ===========